Athena (video game): Gameplay

-Upon landing, unarmed and nearly nude, the princess only has her kicks to fend off the approaching monsters, but she may collect the dead enemies's various weapons and also has the chance to find shields, headgear and armor to cover her body, however, these will be lost after withstanding some attacks.
+Upon landing, unarmed and nearly nude, the princess only has her kicks to fend off the approaching monsters, but she may collect the dead enemies's various weapons and also has the chance to find shields, headgear and armor to cover her body, although these will be lost after withstanding some attacks.
 Her journey requires leaping and climbing as well as fighting through the land's eight hazardous worlds, each leading up to an oversized enemy that must be dealt with before proceeding to the next area.
 The use of certain weapons such as a hammer allows Athena to break through stone blocks, sometimes revealing not only armor but magic items such as Mercury's sandals that, when worn, allow her to make great leaps.

 The game features certain role-playing video game elements to complement the platform action.
 Princess Athena has to defeat enemies such as the final boss by using various mythological weapons, items and equipment.
 Without some items, she cannot make it through the adventure.

 Ports

 Athena was later converted for the NES by Micronics.
 Conversions were also done for the ZX Spectrum and Commodore 64 in 1987 by Ocean Software and released under their Imagine label.

-Only the NES version was released for North American homes until the PlayStation Network saw a release of the arcade original in 2011.
-Both the arcade and NES versions of Athena are included in SNK 40th Anniversary Collection, released for Nintendo Switch in 2018, and then in 2019 for PlayStation 4, Xbox One, and Windows.
+The NES version was only released for North American homes until the PlayStation Network saw a release of the arcade original in 2011.
+Both the arcade and NES versions of Athena are eventually included in SNK 40th Anniversary Collection, released for the Nintendo Switch in 2018, and then in 2019 for the PlayStation 4, Windows, and Xbox One.

-The game was released on the Nintendo Switch in the Nintendo eShop on December 13, 2018, by Hamster Corporation as part of their Arcade Archives series and also on the PlayStation 4 on December 19 as part of the same series.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2018.